 In keeping with the small-town atmosphere, many of the stores have outdoor patriotic decorations.

 A highlight of Main Street is the iconic 1937 Franklin Theatre.
 The Heritage Foundation of Williamson County restored the theatre to its former glory 10 years ago.
-As you can see in the photo, The Franklin Theatre is illuminated and open with films and live shows to entertain right on Main Street.
+As you can see in the photo, The Franklin Theatre is illuminated with a primary focus on music and live performances right on Main Street.

 When the theatre first opened, it seated 600 on the ground level, 130 on the balcony level, and was the first air-conditioned building in Franklin.
 Admission was only a quarter, and they showed movies for 70 years.